US urges restraint as Kashmir massacre tensions put India and Pakistan on edge

 (CNN) — The United States is stepping up pressure on India and Pakistan to avoid conflict in Kashmir after a tourist massacre in an Indian-administered area of the divided territory last week.

-US Vice President JD Vance said Thursday that Washington hopes Pakistan will help hunt down the militants behind the attack, who are based in Pakistan-controlled territory.
+US Vice President JD Vance said Thursday that Washington hopes Pakistan will help hunt down the militants behind the attack as well as any other terrorist groups who he said “sometimes” operate from within Pakistan.

+India has long accused Pakistan of harboring militant groups that have conducted attacks against it, including in Kashmir, something Islamabad has long denied.

-And Vance urged India, which has accused Pakistan of being involved in the attack, to act with restraint so tensions do not explode into a war between the nuclear-armed neighbors.
+Vance also urged India, which has vowed to pursue the tourist massacre attackers “to the ends of the earth” to act with restraint so tensions do not explode into a war between the nuclear-armed neighbors.

 “Our hope here is that India responds to this terrorist attack in a way that doesn’t lead to a broader regional conflict,” Vance said in an interview on Fox News’ “Special Report with Bret Baier.”

-Note: Clarification: This story has been updated to make clear Vice President JD Vance said militant groups “sometimes” operate from within Pakistan.